 08 Oct Cannabis is Neither ‘Harmless’ Nor ‘Dangerous’

 On the one side we have the tabloid press, the Daily Mail and, the broadsheet-sized tabloid, the Daily Telegraph, both strongly reinforcing their reputation for sensationalism and incompetent reporting of science.
 They say that because cannabis is ‘not harmless’ it must never be legalised or decriminalised and policy on it must not change.
-(This is, of course, based on the mythical idea that some credible campaigner said cannabis is harmless – can we know who this person is please?)
+(This is, of course, based on the mythical idea that some credible campaigner said cannabis is harmless)

-On the other side we have the well respected drug reform charity Transform which says because cannabis is “dangerous” it must be controlled and regulated.
+On the other side we have the well respected drug reform charity Transform which says because cannabis is ‘dangerous’ it must be controlled and regulated.
+The new campaign group Volteface has now also taken up this argument.

-Obviously, CLEAR prefers Transform’s position but both of these arguments are false.
+Obviously, CLEAR prefers Transform’s position to the Daily Mail’s but both of these arguments are false.
 Neither of them deal honestly with the evidence and neither of them properly advance the cause of reducing the harms of cannabis and cannabis policy.
+The scientific and medical evidence is that if cannabis is ‘dangerous’, then peanuts are ‘very dangerous’.
+The truth is cannabis must be regulated because prohibition is dangerous.

 At these extreme positions, on both sides, there is some truth.
 If you’re in your 20s or older, using cannabis without tobacco, even daily, then it is pretty much harmless.
-In fact there is good evidence to show it may even be beneficial.
+In fact there is good evidence to show it’s probably beneficial.
 If you’re 14 and you’ve been sucked into the ‘stoner‘, ‘wake ‘n’ bake‘ culture and you’re hitting the bong all day long, every day, then, yes, you’re in danger.

 There can be no doubt that present UK policy on cannabis actually maximises harm, both of the drug itself and the consequences of prohibition and a criminal market.
 The vast majority of the harm caused is by the criminal market.
 It is what allows children access, promotes high THC/low CBD ‘moonshine’ weed, violence, human trafficking, dangerous cannabis farms causing fires and destruction of property, lack of access to sensible harm reduction advice, criminalisation of over one million people, etc, etc. David Cameron, Theresa May and all their predecessors as prime minster and home secretary, bear a heavy responsibility for the massive harm they have caused to millions of people by their misguided policies.
 That burden must be shared by the tabloid press which has also caused so much harm – but we should have been able to rely on our political leaders to do the right thing.
 Instead they have succumbed to the press scaremongering and prejudice and preferred their own comfort rather than taking the correct but difficult decisions.